drJeckyll/dr-timestamp/README.md

 * Use extension popup for decoding timestamps instead of alert() message

 HOWTO INSTALL

+Method 1.
+From releases link on top of the page
+* select latest xpi and install like every other extension

+Method 2: From current sourse
 * clone this repo
-* zip contents into single zip file
+* zip contents (only contents, no parent folder) into single zip file
 * drag and drop zip file into Firefox addons page
 * confirm all warings
 * done